sudosoph/docs/content/reference/proxy-contract.md

 # Proxy Requirements

-The following defines the interaction between the proxy container and the section.io proxy hosting platform:
+The following defines the interaction between the proxy container and the Section proxy hosting platform:

 ## Essential